vippsas/vipps-woocommerce/readme.txt

 = 1.7.14  =
- Add extra support for plugins like Yith WooCommerce Name your Price and move compatiblity hacks over in an extra file
+ Add extra support for plugins like Yith WooCommerce Name your Price and move compatiblity hacks over in an extra file Support non-standard pretty permalinks that don't look the way we expect for the special pages

 == Frequently Asked Questions ==